-Services that are covered for you What you must pay when you get these services Other outpatient diagnostic tests - Radiological diagnostic \$25 - \$150 copayment services, not including x-rays, including Magnetic Resonance depending on the Medicare-covered diagnostic Imaging (MRI), Computed Axial Tomography (CT Scan) and Positron Emission Tomography (PET Scan), Magnetic radiology service.
+Services that are covered for you What you must pay when you get these services \$0 copayment for each Medicare-covered blood service.
+Blood - including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
+Storage and administration fees and all other components of blood are covered beginning with the first pint used Other outpatient diagnostic tests - Radiological diagnostic \$25 - \$150 copayment services, not including x-rays, including Magnetic Resonance depending on the Imaging (MRI), Computed Axial Tomography (CT Scan) and Medicare-covered diagnostic Positron Emission Tomography (PET Scan), Magnetic radiology service.
 Resonance Angiography (MRA), Nuclear Cardiology Studies, \$25 copayment for Virtual Colonoscopy.
 Medicare-covered diagnostic ultra sound. \$150 copayment for Medicare-covered diagnostic radiology services such as MRI, CT Scan, PET Scan, MRA, Nuclear Cardiology Studies, Virtual Colonoscopy, and all other Medicare-covered diagnostic radiology services.
 Prior Authorization is required for some services.
 Your provider must contact our Plan prior to providing services.
-Member will pay the lesser of